Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Maybe your cat got into some pizza when you weren’t looking, or perhaps you can’t help yourself with those pleading eyes.
 Either way, you need to know if your cat can eat pizza, and if so, how much?

 Before we dive into the nitty-gritty details, we wanted to give you a quick answer upfront.
-In short, while your cat should be fine if they got into a slice of pizza, it’s full of so many harmful ingredients that you don’t want to give it to them regularly.
+In short, while your cat should be fine if they get a slice of pizza, it’s full of so many harmful ingredients that you don’t want to give it to them regularly.

 Fortunately, there are plenty of treats you can give your cat instead to avoid feeling guilty when you look at those pleading eyes!